HugoRoben/RushHourAH/README.md

 # Rush Hour

 ## Introduction
 RushHourAH is a Python-based solver for the Rush Hour puzzle game.
-This project aims to implement and compare various algorithms to find solutions for different configurations of the Rush Hour game, a popular sliding block puzzle.
-Users can execute the solver with different algorithms, visualize the results, and analyze performance metrics.
-The primary objective is to move vehicles in a grid to free the red blocked vehicle and lead it to the exit by taking the least amount of steps.
+This project aims to implement and compare various algorithms to find solutions for different configurations of the Rush Hour game, a sliding block puzzle.
+Users can execute the solver with an Weighted A*, Breadth-first-search and an iterative deepening depth-first search algorithm.
+The solution can be visualised and animated in pygame.
+The primary objective is to move vehicles in a grid to free the red vehicle and lead it to the exit by taking the least amount of steps.\
+In the game veicles can not move over each other or move out of their row/column.

 ## Description